Ahmedbashbash/Ahmedbashbash/README.md

 ## I'm a Student at Óbuda university in Hungary!!

- - 🌱 I’m currently learning everything 🤣
+ - 🌱 I’m currently learning BackEnd developing 🤣
  - 👯 I’m looking to collaborate with other content creators
- - 🥅 2021 Goals: Contribute more to Open Source projects
+ - 🥅 2021 Goals: Contribute more to Open Source projects, and becoming a full stack developer
- - ⚡ Fun fact: I am a Gamer
+ - ⚡ Fun fact: I am a Gamer and I have some experiences in Photoshop

 ### Connect with me: